noamross/gams-in-r-course/chapters/chapter3.md

 Let's take a closer look at the `meuse` data and use it to fit your first 2-D model.

-Unless otherwise mentioned, assume that `mgcv` is loaded in your workspace going forward.

 After reviewing the model you will fit, answer the following question:

 How many basis functions are used in the two-dimensional smooth?